 Seniors who play games can keep their cognitive capacities and delay the onset of dementia and Alzheimer’s.
 The advantages of play are usually apparent in a short time.
 Games are also a terrific method to interact and share, which is especially important for individuals suffering the consequences of social isolation that’s all too typical among the elderly.

 Physical activities aren’t for everybody, and games involving time constraints or intricate techniques might be frustrating for those with impaired cognitive abilities.
 The activities listed below stimulate the mind in various ways, offer diverse degrees of social interaction, and are suitable for a broad spectrum of seniors.
+But if you want to play a really enjoyable game involving numbers, choose Bingo.

 Call-to-Mind was created for persons who were in the early stages of dementia and is all about communication.
 It’s simple to play and includes questions designed to help participants recall memories from their past, establishing bonds with the ones they cherish the most.
 It’s also an excellent method for seniors to get to know one another, and it tends to initiate a conversation that you wouldn’t have otherwise.